ralphy1017/sorteazy/README.md

 Convert default MAST i2d.fits files into pixel-aligned science and weight extensions.

-go() - Splits and reprojects i2d.fits files and prints the field, image directory, and image naming scheme, which can be fed to the sextractor class.
+__init__() - Splits and reprojects i2d.fits files and prints the field, image directory, and image naming scheme, which can be fed to the sextractor class.

            Arguments:
            image_dir - directory in which the i2d.fits files are stored